mattcarlotta/react-smde/README.md

-mdetoolbarseparator (applied to toolbar separators) mdepreview (applied to preview wrapper) mdepreviewcontent (applied to previewed content) mdetextarea (applied to textarea input) mdetextareawrapper (applied to textarea wrapper) mdetooltip (applied to root tooltip)
+mdetoolbarseparator (applied to toolbar separators) mdepreview (applied to preview wrapper) mdepreviewcontent (applied to previewed content) mdenosuggestions (applied to no suggestions result item) mdesuggestions (applied to suggestions overlay) mdetextarea (applied to textarea input) mdetextareawrapper (applied to textarea wrapper) mdetooltip (applied to root tooltip)